Pet-Friendly Back Yard, Lighting, and Native Beds

 Maas Verde pulled up the existing front yard edging, designed new pattern, and sank the new material.

-For Fargo’s run, we chose a bocce court filled a heavy layer of 5/8″ granite gravel.
+For Fargo’s run, we chose a bocce court filled with a heavy layer of 5/8″ granite gravel.
 A standup limestone patio and commercial-grade low-voltage lighting framed the back yard seating area.

 We placed native plants stragetically in the front yard beds.
 Turks cap (M. arboreus), sea oats (C. latifolium), and beauty berry (C. americana) went into the shady side and flame acanthus (A. quadrifidus), multiple salvia variants, and Gregg’s mistflower (C. greggii), in the sun.